DCI Vera Stanhope will be back for series 11 of the much-loved ITV detective drama, following the roaring success of Vera‘s tenth season.

-How many episodes are in Vera series nine?
+How many episodes are in Vera series 11?

-There will be four standalone episodes, each of them two hours long.
+There will likely be four standalone episodes, each of them feature length, as in previous series.

-Who is in the cast of Vera series nine?
+Who is in the cast of Vera series 11?

 Rounding out the investigative team are Jon Morrison as DC Kenny Lockhart and Riley Jones as DC Mark Edwards.
 And then there’s Ibinabo Jack who portrays DC Jacqueline Williams, a transfer from the Fraud Squad in series eight.

-Paul Kaye joins the cast as pathologist Dr Malcolm Donahue (above).
-“Paul brings a very interesting dynamic to his character and the show,” Blethyn says.
+Paul Kaye joined the cast as pathologist Dr Malcolm Donahue (above) back in series nine.
+“Paul brings a very interesting dynamic to his character and the show,” Blethyn said of the casting.
 “Malcolm is very stern which can often come across as him being rude.
 He is there to get a very serious job done so he doesn’t hold back if he feels Vera is overstepping the mark or cross examining his work.”

-Vera has gained a reputation for its breathtaking landscapes and backdrops, and series nine is no exception.
+Vera has gained a reputation for its breathtaking landscapes and backdrops from the North East, and series 11 will hopefully be no exception.

-Filming locations for the new run of episodes include Holy Island, Lindisfarne, and Spanish City in Whitley Bay.
+Filming locations for previous episodes have included Holy Island, Lindisfarne, and Spanish City in Whitley Bay.